Our company’s directors are committed to adding value to UNICEF Australia by bringing their wide range of skills and

 Prior to this role, Sandra has operated at a senior level across several top tier consumer businesses such as Burger King (Finance Director UK), Diageo (Financial Controller Africa, Global Strategy Partner) and Yum!
 Brands.
 During these roles Sandra also spent ten years working overseas including significant time focused on projects in emerging economies such as Kenya, Ghana, Nigeria, Russia and Vietnam as well as the more developed markets of Europe, UK, US and Australia.

 Sandra is a mum to three young children, and holds a Bachelor of Commerce from UNSW and is a Fellow of the Australian Society of Certified Practicing Accountants (FCPA).

-Olivia is the Chief Executive Officer, Qantas Loyalty, and responsible for leading the airline’s Frequent Flyer and Business Rewards programs and the diversification of Qantas Loyalty into digital ventures across financial services, retail, health and wellbeing, and data and marketing.
+Olivia Wirth is the Chief Executive Officer, Qantas Loyalty, and responsible for leading the airline’s Frequent Flyer and Business Rewards programs and the diversification of Qantas Loyalty into digital ventures across financial services, retail, health and wellbeing, and data and marketing.
 She is a member of the Qantas Group Management Committee and has been since 2012.

 Olivia joined Qantas in 2009 and has held several positions, including the role of Chief Customer Officer, Group Executive Brand Marketing & Corporate Affairs and Group Executive for Government Relations and Corporate Affairs.
-Olivia is also the Director of the Great Barrier Reef Foundation.
-She has over 20 years of experience in public affairs, marketing, and government relations.
+Olivia is also the Director of the Great Barrier Reef Foundation, Taylor Fry Holdings Pty Ltd and Trip a Deal Pty Ltd. She has over 20 years of experience in public affairs, marketing, and government

 Ms Lesley Podesta is Partner at SHK Asia Pacific, Chair of the Young & Resilient Research Centre Advisory Board, University of Western Sydney; Board Member Queen Elizabeth Centre; and Board Member Council of The Ageing.
 She is the former CEO of the Alannah & Madeline Foundation and former Head of Global Partnerships, The Fred Hollows Foundation.

 She is also a former senior public servant for the Australian government specialising in communicable disease, population health, Aboriginal and Torres Strait Islander Health.